AntonyPeterson/MSc-Low-Cost-BCI-Incorporating-CNNs-for-Control-of-a-Prosthetic-Hand/README.md

 The [Live Prediction and Response Time Analysis.ipynb](Prosthetic%20Hand%20Control/Live%20Prediction%20and%20Response%20Time%20Analysis.ipynb) notebook contains code used to assess online classifcation accuracy during the live control trials and to analyse the prediction probabilities of the live predictions to assess whether incorrect predictions were made with low confidence.
 The system response time was also evaluated for the sequence trials.

-For ease of use, it is recommended that all code, data and results are saved in the same directory.

 ## References: